 1. The Eagles in The Hobbit and The Lord of the Rings

 You can’t have a list of deus ex machina without mentioning Tolkien’s giant eagles.
 Many newbie Tolkien readers and veterans fan alike find the appearance of the eagles at the most dire of times to save Frodo, Sam, Gandalf, Bilbo and the dwarves a little too convenient.
 It may be true that the eagles’ perfectly timed rescues are hard to swallow, but I’d argue that they’re passable because their presence as a deus ex machina doesn’t steal the show nor is it Tolkien’s intention that they should.
-The eagles are narrative tools, not the laurels on which the books’ ending or major character/thematic resolutions rest.
-They don’t necessarily ‘end the conflict’ so much as shepherd the characters away from final doom once the conflict has been dealt with by the characters.
-A harmless and endearing deus ex machina, in my book.

 2. Flying back in Time in Superman: The Movie